plone/plone.restapi-angular/docs/reference/services.rst

 Properties:

-`isAuthenticated`: observable boolean indicating the current authentication status.
+`isAuthenticated`: observable indicating the current authentication status.
+The `state` property is a boolean indicating if the user is logged or not, and the `error` property indicates the error if any.

 Methods: